 Time and time again truckers filing their 2290 online tend to ask the same questions and make the same mistakes when it comes to their heavy vehicle use taxes.
-So let’s go over them, so they are fresh in your mind when you pre-file or e-file later this year.
+So let’s go over the most common questions, so they are fresh in your mind when you e-file your 2290.

 1. Is my vehicle subject to the HVUT/Form 2290?